 The black speaker is powered by 40 watts and can have a somewhat subdued sound.
 While the audio isn’t overwhelming by any means, if the price is of great concern, these are a great choice.

-The overall sound lacks bass and higher-end sensitivity compared to other speakers on this list, but it’s still good compared to stock models.
+The Rockford Fosgate R1525X2’s overall sound lacks bass and higher-end sensitivity compared to other speakers on this list, but it’s still good compared to stock models.

 4. 2 Kicker 43DSC504 D-Series 5.25″ – Best for Big Bass

-These quality speakers could be just the thing for the discerning listener wanting to add a bit of boom to their low end.
+These Kicker 43DSC504 D-Series quality speakers could be just the thing for the discerning listener wanting to add a bit of boom to their low end.

-How do the D-Series Kickers compare to the rest of our list?
+How do the Kicker 43DSC504 D-Series subwoofers compare to the rest of our list?
 These act as an almost perfect middle-ground for the collection.

-The pair of speakers is not going to break the bank but retains a powerful sound and a good rating for its exceptional performance.
+The pair of Kicker 43DSC504 D-Series speakers is not going to break the bank but retains a powerful sound and a good rating for its exceptional performance.

 The build materials and overall design don’t’ skimp on quality either.
 The rigid polypropylene cone and polyester foam surround combine to deliver a smooth tone while looking sleek.